Panda cub more than a month old, seems healthy, zoo said.

 They listened to its heart and lungs, palpated its stomach, tested its suckle reflex and moved its limbs to assess the development of its bones and muscles.

 It also seems unclear whether Mei Xiang knows what is happening in her brief absences or how happy she would be if she knew.
 During the Sept.
 19 exam, the zoo said, the cub gave a particularly loud squeal.
-It caught mom’s attention.
-She headed back to the den, and according to the zoo staff, they ended the exam and replaced the cub.
+It caught Mom’s attention.
+She headed back to the den, and, according to the zoo staff, they ended the exam and replaced the cub.